2026 United States federal budget

 The United States federal budget for fiscal year 2026 runs from October 1, 2025 to September 30, 2026.

+The 2025 federal government shutdown occurred at the beginning of the fiscal year.
+It lasted until November 12, when a continuing resolution and three of the twelve full appropriations bills were enacted.
+In mid-January 2026, three additional bills were enacted.
+The four-day 2026 federal government shutdown occurred due to delays in the House passing a package containing five more bills, plus a continuing resolution for the Department of Homeland Security, the only remaining agency without year-long appropriations.

+Over the long term, the Congressional Budget Office (CBO) projected that spending on Social Security and Medicare would continue to increase, driven in part by an aging population and rising federal healthcare costs.
+Similarly, the Government Accountability Office (GAO) reported that projected deficits are primarily caused by the growth in program spending—particularly Social Security, Medicare, and other federal healthcare programs—as well as increasing interest costs.
+Continued deficits have also increased the federal debt, which adds to the government's interest expenses and exacerbates fiscal pressures.

 Background

 The 2024 United States elections resulted in the Republican Party having control in all three legislative chambers, the House (220–215), the Senate (53–47), and the presidency.
 However, because appropriation legislation can still be fillibustered in the Senate, 60 votes are required to pass government funding in that body.

-In 2025, for the first time since 2013, Congress was unable to pass the 12 required appropriation bills.
-Instead, the government was funded by a full-year continuing resolution in March 2025.
+In 2025, for the first time since 2013, Congress funded the government through a full-year continuing resolution in March 2025.
 The passage of the legislation was controversial among some Democrats, because a small number Democrats in the Senate voted with Republicans to pass the continuing resolution and avert a government shutdown.

-Appropriations legislation
+Early appropriations proposals

 During the summer of 2025, House Republicans, passed three partisan spending bills, mostly along party lines.
 Due to disagreements with the Senate over spending levels, the House voted to conference three spending bills with the Senate.
 Without a continuing resolution, government funding expired after midnight on October 1, 2025, triggering a government shutdown.

-September 2025 proposed continuing resolution

-Republican proposal
+The shutdown ended on November 12 with the enactment of a continuing resolution, extending funding through January 30, 2026.

+Continuing resolution proposals

 On September 16, 2025, House Republicans unveiled a continuing resolution to keep the government funded under current spending levels until November 21.
 Republicans called the proposal a clean continuing resolution, lacking partisan policy riders.
 The resolution also includes $30 million for lawmaker security.
-Democrats criticised the proposal because it lacked extensions for Affordable Care Act tax credits.
-On September 18, the Senate agreed by unanimous consent to take up both the Democratic and Republican proposals, in that order, with three-fifths required to pass.

-The bill would pass the House on September 19 in a 217–212 vote.
+Democrats criticized the proposal because it lacked extensions for Affordable Care Act tax credits.
+The Republican bill passed the House on September 19 in a 217–212 vote.
 Fiscal conservative Republicans Thomas Massie of Kentucky and Victoria Spartz of Indiana voted against the bill.
 Moderate Democrat Jared Golden of Maine voted for it.
 Moderate Democrat Marie Gluesenkamp Perez missed the vote, but later said she supported the bill.
-Later that day, the bill failed to pass in the Senate in a 44–48 vote.
-Two Republicans, Fiscal Conservative Republican Rand Paul of Kentucky and Moderate Republican Lisa Murkowski of Alaska, voted against the bill.
-Moderate Democrat John Fetterman of Pennsylvania was the only Democrat to support the bill.